Russia's First Extended-Range IR LEDs for Night Vision Systems Developed by St. Petersburg Academic University Scientists

 The new photodiodes can be used in:

-• Night vision devices — improved image detail even in high humidity or cloudiness.
+• Night vision devices — improved image detail even in conditions of high humidity or cloud cover.

 • Gas analyzers — accurate measurement of methane and CO₂ concentration, which is important for environmental monitoring.